What Should You Know Before Deciding to Remove Your Ovaries?

 - Decrease in sexual desire

-If no do not wish to speed up the onset of menopause, ask your doctor for available alternatives for whatever problem you have.
+If you don’t wish to speed up the onset of menopause, ask your doctor for available alternatives for whatever problem you have.

 The surgery can be less complicated than it appears